cap-js/mcp-server/README.md

 In case you find a bug, please report an [incident](https://cap.cloud.sap/docs/resources/#support-channels) on SAP Support Portal.

-## License
+## Acknowledgments

-This package is provided under the terms of the [SAP Developer License Agreement](https://cap.cloud.sap/resources/license/developer-license-3_2_CAP.txt).
+- **onnxruntime-web** is used for creating embeddings in Node.js
+- **@huggingface/transformers.js** provided the reference implementation for the WordPiece tokenizer